jupyter/jupyter_client/docs/messaging.rst

 Additions to the DAP
 ~~~~~~~~~~~~~~~~~~~~

-The Jupyter debugger protocol makes two additions to the DAP, the `dumpCell` request and response, and the `debugInfo` request and response messages.
+The Jupyter debugger protocol makes several additions to the DAP:

+- the `dumpCell` request and response messages
+- the `debugInfo` request and response messages
+- the `inspectVariables` request and response messages

 In order to support the debugging of notebook cells and of Jupyter consoles, which are not based on source files, we need a message to submit code to the debugger to which breakpoints can be added.